statbiophys/NoisET/README.md

     -------
     scikit learn objects

-Other methods to manipulate and visualize longitudinalc RepSeq data are provided.
+Other methods to manipulate and visualize longitudinal RepSeq abundance data are provided.

 ## 2/ Infer noise model